top of page

 What kind of work have you been involved in until now?

-Before joining THT, I gained experience in a variety of roles including field engineer where I maintained equipment at client sites, as well as position in sales, systems engineering, general affairs, and accounting.
-At one point, while as an engineer on a service development project, I realized that "I was more comfortable talking to machines than talking to people."
-That realization led me to join THT in 2016.
+Before joining THT, I gained experience in a variety of roles, including working as a field engineer maintaining equipment at client sites, as well as position in sales, systems engineering, general affairs, and accounting.
+At one point, while working as an engineer on a service development project, I realized that I was more comfortable working with machines than with people, which led me to join THT in 2016.

 How did you feel after joining THT?

-THT brings together experts in various fields such as telephony, networking, and operations, creating an environment where it's easy to ask questions and seek advice.
+THT brings together experts in fields such as telephony, networking, and operations, creating an environment where it's easy to ask questions and seek advice.
 It's also reassuring to have access to online learning tools that allow you to study whatever you want, whenever you want.

 How do you approach your work going forward?